mikkokallio/bicep-workshop/docs/unit_3.md

 Let's modularize the SQL server and while doing so, also add integration with a Key Vault.
 This article might also be useful: https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/key-vault-parameter?tabs=azure-cli.
 The key vault should exist in a separate rg, and it should have template deployment enabled with `az keyvault update  --name ExampleVault --enabled-for-template-deployment true`.

 - Like with the storage account above, move the SQL server and its database to `sql.bicep`.
-- Copy also the secure parameters to the module.
+- Move also the secure parameters to the module.
 - If any parameters the resources need are missing, add them too.
 - Add a module definition in `main.bicep`.
 Again, include all parameters that the module uses.
 - Test that syntax is correct with what-if.